-If you are enrolled in LTD coverage (pursuant to the terms of the Disability Plan on your date of hire) and your approved disability continues for more than 13 weeks, you may be eligible for an LTD benefit.
+If you are enrolled in LTD coverage (pursuant to the terms of the Disability Plan on your date of hire) and have received 13 weeks of STD benefit payments, you may be eligible for an LTD benefit.

 For purposes of initially qualifying for LTD benefits, a disability means that due to sickness, pregnancy, or accidental injury, you are receiving appropriate care and treatment from an attending physician on a continuing basis and are unable to perform your own occupation for any employer in your local economy.
 Refer to the insurance certificate at Citi Benefits Online for additional details.